research-software-directory/RSD-as-a-service/documentation/docs/01-users/08-organisation.md

-# Maintaining organisation
+# Maintaining an organisation

 Organisations have the opportunity to maintain their representation within the RSD.
 In order to achieve this, official representatives of the organisation can take on the role of maintainers of their organisation.

 ## How to claim an organisation

-If you would like to claim an organisation, please have a look at [Register or claim an organization](/users/register-organisation/).
+If you would like to claim an organisation, please have a look at [Register or claim an organisation](/users/register-organisation/).

 ## What can organisation maintainers do